 How could we have written the lyrics when we had zero knowledge of English?
 I was being taken advantage of already.
 They credited themselves for writing the whole LONESOME CROW album with me when they never wrote any music because they did not know how to write.
 So, I did all the work, and they took all the credit.
 It is complete misinformation.
 I never found it out until just recently because I never looked back.
 If something was right or wrong, whatever.
 I’m just the kid in the sandbox.
 I love playing, and that’s all that matters to me.
 So, I guess I was always a victim because I’m a musician and never watched for money or anything.

-So, I had this idea to record a new version of “In Search of Peace of Mind,” and I thought I want that song to be epic.
+So, I had this idea to record a new version of “In Search of Peace of Mind,” and I thought I wanted that song to be epic.
 I wanted Gary Barden to sing the opening chord.
 I said, “Gary, would you do this for me?”
 He said, “Absolutely.”
 I mean, his wonderful midrange clean voice, emotion, and vibrato, and everything.
 And he sounds like ”a man,” Laughs,” you know?
-And then Ronnie eventually was available, and he took over the next part when it gets higher.
-I then asked Robin (McAuley)and Doogie (White) if they would like to contribute the high screams.
+And then Ronnie eventually was available, and he took over the next part when it got higher.
+I then asked Robin (McAuley)and Doogie (White) if they would like to contribute to the high screams.
 And they said, “Of course, Michael.”
 And they did.
 So, I had the Michael Schenker Fest on the record too.
 And then I put all those little things on end, making it sound completely special.
 It’s so ironic because” In Search of The Peace of Mind” is the theme of my life.
 And then solo within yourself, shall I do it?
 Shall I not?
 What shall I do?
 You can hear a conversation going on within the solo.
 It’s unbelievable.
 So, everything is– I don’t know.
 But I tell you, it’s incredible what you can do if you keep digging in situations when everything seems to be impossible, but there is a way out.

 THE STATE OF MICHAEL SCHENKER FEST?